 Frequently Asked Questions

 If you have any questions or doubts regarding medical marijuana use, we have the answers and solutions to all your doubts.
 Our experts will help you understand the therapeutic benefits of cannabis and ensure availability to assist you in any matter that involves marijuana.

-Here’s How You Can Get a Medical Marijuana Card in Ohio:
+Here’s How You Can Get an Ohio Medical Marijuana Card:

 - Fill a form online.
 It will only take a few minutes.

 - Have a face-to-face online consultation with our doctor and receive an evaluation to determine whether you qualify or not.

 - Get your medical marijuana recommendation via email in a PDF format.